Profit Redistribution in a TANK Model with Price and Wage Rigidities: An Analytical Benchmark and an Own-Lag Comparison: Analytical Results

 \subsection{TANK IS Curve}

 This subsection derives the heterogeneity-adjusted IS curve, revealing how liquidity constraints modify standard intertemporal consumption-savings relationships.
-We begin by analyzing Type H household behavior, since their constrained optimization drives the model's key departures from representative agent frameworks.
-The consumption, hours worked, and wage rates of type H are given by The coefficients \(\delta_c\), \(\delta_n\), and \(\delta_w\) capture how responsive each variable is to profit changes: The derivation is a bit involved (see the Online Appendix), but the intuition is clearer than you might expect.
+We begin by isolating the distributional mechanism, since it is the key departure from representative-agent frameworks and the main building block of the TANK IS curve.